sherpal/BattleForFlatland/frontend/src/main/resources/docs/bosses/Boss102.md

 The *Boss 102* has an auto-attack and 3 special abilities that stay the same from beginning to end.

-The boss starts with 20000 life.
+The boss starts with 40000 life.

 It is normally affected by damage threats.

+The boss is intended for 5 players.

 ## Abilities: